From the FreeBSD mbuf(9) man page:

 - An mbuf is a basic unit of memory management in the kernel IPC subsystem.
 Network packets and socket buffers are stored in mbufs.
 A network packet may span multiple mbufs arranged into a mbuf chain (linked list), which allows adding or trimming network headers with little overhead.

 - An mbuf consists of a variable-sized header and a small internal buffer for data.

 For more detail, there is a paper published on the subject:

 Network Buffer Allocation in the FreeBSD Operating System (May 2004) Bosko Milekic <bmilekic@FreeBSD.org>

-If you are concerned about your mbuf usage, see this article: Tuning and Troubleshooting Network Cards
+If there are concerns about mbuf usage on a firewall, see Tuning and Troubleshooting Network Cards.